FAQs about unfair dismissal

 Can a claim for unfair dismissal be made if the job was not permanent?

 Yes.
 Casual, contract and temporary employees can make an application for unfair dismissal.

 Can probationary employees claim for unfair dismissal?

 Probationary employees may make a claim of unfair dismissal.
-If employed as a probationary employee for less than three months the Western Australian Industrial Relations Commission will take this into account in deciding if the dismissal was harsh, oppressive or unfair.
+If the employee is subject to a period of probation and has been employed for less than three months, the Western Australian Industrial Relations Commission will take this into account in deciding if the dismissal was harsh, oppressive or unfair.

 Will the claimant have to go to court?